 Carrot cake energy balls, Tom Kerridge’s no-bake, no sugar, no nonsense bites made from goodness itself.

 Now the completely opposite idea of ‘disgustingly delicious’ is anything, usually bars, labelled raw, vegan, protein, or energy.
-Those things usually have ‘nutra’ or ‘charge’ in the name and in the list of ingredients there will invariably be chia, raw cocoa and palm oil.
+Those shop-bought things usually have ‘nutra’ or ‘charge’ in the name and in the list of ingredients there will invariably be chia, raw cocoa and palm oil.

-And the best of both worlds are Tom Kerridge’s carrot cake balls, with ‘energy’ in the name but only natural ingredients; no added sugar but full of deliciously sweet things like dates and coconut.
+And the best of both above worlds are Tom Kerridge’s carrot cake balls, with ‘energy’ in the name but only natural ingredients; no added sugar but full of deliciously sweet things like dates and coconut.

 There is also the element of ‘sweeping out the cupboard’ as the nut content can be varied; you can add raisins or other dried fruit, and you can ad lib the spices.
 And if you fancy crushing a few digestive biscuits into the mix, to reinforce the ‘cake’ factor from the recipe name, who can blame you?

 Well, sometimes you need the real McCoy, don’t you?
 This is a gorgeous and simple carrot cake, with white chocolate ganache frosting.

 Fancy-pants of a carrot cake: carrot, orange and pistachio cake with traditional cream cheese frosting.

 Nigella’s Venetian carrot cake is completely different: it’s gluten free and with pine nuts.
 Gorgeous still.